-Advice for freshers week and beyond – helping to ensure your start at uni is a success.
+Advice for moving to student halls, freshers’ week and beyond, so your start to uni is a success!

 Before you arrive